userhhhhh/userhhhhh.github.io/_pages/about.md

 ## About

 I'm a sophomore undergraduate in the ACMClass of 2023 at [Zhiyuan College](https://en.zhiyuan.sjtu.edu.cn/), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I am currently an undergraduate research intern.
-My research interests include, but are not limited to, Large Language Models and Computer Vision.
+My research interests include, but are not limited to, Artificial Intelligence.